Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: EXPERIMENTS

 We collected data from twelve subjects; averaging at 23 years old, seven of whom are men and five of whom are women.
 All subjects were confirmed to be right-handed, experienced in playing piano, and without any neurological disorders or deformity in the relevant hand area.
 At the beginning of both tasks, subjects were instructed to put their hands in a stationary state in which each of their fingers must be on the same note/key for the entire session.
 For piano playing, subjects were asked to play melodies that only require five distinguished notes and can be played using one hand only.
 For keyboard typing, subjects were asked to randomly type on each of the five keys their fingers are stationed over, while not using more than one key at the same time.
 For each task, subjects were asked to perform $2$-$3$ sessions, with approximately ninety seconds for each session, and rest between sessions.
 The process was approved by the institution's Ethics Committee.
-The final dataset includes $44,596$ samples for piano playing and $42,143$ samples for keyboard typing, each sample representing the tuple $\langle \bar{s}_\ell, \bar{x}_\ell, \bar{p}_\ell \rangle$ defined in Sec.~\ref{sec:pd}.
+The final dataset includes $44,596$ samples for piano playing and $42,143$ samples for keyboard typing, each sample representing the tuple $\langle \bar{s}_\ell, \bar{x}_\ell, \bar{p}_\ell \rangle$ defined in Sec.~\ref{ssec:pd}.